Nome comune: fusaggine, berretta del prete, corallini

 Charcoal produced from this plant is seen as superior among artists due to its strength and density.

-Parts of the plant have been used medicinally.[5]
-However, the fruit is poisonous, containing, amongst other substances, the alkaloids theobromine and caffeine, as well as an extremely bitter terpene.
+Parts of the plant have been used medicinally.[12]
+However, the fruit is poisonous, containing, amongst other substances, the alkaloids theobromine and caffeine, as well as a large number of much more toxic substances, including cardiac glycosides, and an extremely bitter terpene.
 Poisonings are more common in young children, who are enticed by the brightly coloured fruits.
-Ingestion can result in liver and kidney damage and even death.[6]
+Ingestion can result in liver and kidney damage and even death.[13]

 Gallery